s15a/eiquidus-dingocoin-fork/README_DINGOCOIN.txt

 Update Transactions regular user version script
 =======================================================

-Update Transactions script is to be executed only as as an unprivileged user.
+Update Transactions script is to be executed only as an unprivileged user.

 ########################################################################< remove before use>###
 #!/bin/bash